 How to Reverse Sear on a Traeger:

-- Turn Traeger on Smoke.
-Place steaks on grill and smoke for 45 minutes to 1 hour, or until it nears desired doneness.
+- Place steak on grill grate and smoke for 45 to 60 minutes.

 - Enjoy the best damn steak of your life.